Our Strategy for 2020 - 2025

 Objective 4 - Raise the profile of Deafblind UK

 We want to increase public awareness of deafblindness so that more people understand what deafblindness is and what Deafblind UK does.
 It is important that people can recognise, support and appropriately signpost people who are deafblind to the services they need, and that Deafblind UK is recognised as the experts in deafblindness.

 We will do this by:

-- Developing a sustainable messaging campaign to raise awareness of deafblindness and develop more support for our services
+- Developing a sustainable messaging campaign online and through social media to raise awareness of deafblindness and develop more support for our services

-- Establishing DBUK as a respected voice for people with deafblindness; listening to their concerns and campaigning on their behalf to ensure the views of deafblind people are heard at the highest level
+- Listening to the concerns of people who are deafblind and campaigning on their behalf to ensure their views are heard at the highest level

 - Transforming our brand so that everyone with dual sensory loss, regardless of their degree of impairment, knows that Deafblind UK is relevant and has something to offer them and their families